Geometric noise spectrum in interferometers: Intrinsic fluctuations

-which therefore depends on the length of the interferometer and the probed frequency domain.
-For LIGO \cite{buikema_sensitivity_2020} with $L = 4 \,\text{km}$ and a frequency range of $100\, \text{Hz}$ to $5 \text{kHz}$ means an $x$ value between $0.008$ and $0.4$.
-For the GQuEST \cite{vermeulen_photon_2024} table-top interferometer with $L = 5\, \text{m}$ and a frequency range of $10-20 \, \text{MHz}$ gives an $x$ value between $1$ and $2$ which shows that it is better designed to probe the peak frequency.
+For LIGO \cite{buikema_sensitivity_2020} with $L = 4\,\text{km}$ and a frequency range of $100\, \text{Hz}$ to $5 \text{kHz}$, this gives $x$ between $0.008$ and $0.4$.
+For the GQuEST \cite{vermeulen_photon_2024} table-top interferometer with $L = 5\, \text{m}$ and a frequency range of $10-20 \, \text{MHz}$, this gives $x$ between $1$ and $2$, showing that it is better designed to probe the peak frequency.
+At the point where the signal has its maximum we have